greatvik/wazuh-documentation/source/upgrade-guide/upgrading-central-components.rst

          .. note::

             When prompted, choose to replace the ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` file with the updated version.
+            Raname or move wazuh-dashboard-key.pem to dashboard-key.pem
+            Raname or move wazuh-dashboard.pem to dashboard.pem

 #.
 Manually reapply any settings changes to the ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` file.
 #.
 Restart the Wazuh dashboard: